-The Westbank First Nation is not a member jurisdiction of the RDCO.

-In addition to electoral area and municipal directors, the RDCO Board also has a representative from Westbank First Nation who participates on the Board in a non-voting capacity.
+- 2 The Westbank First Nation is not a member jurisdiction of the RDCO. - 3 In addition to electoral area and municipal directors, the RDCO Board also has a representative from Westbank First Nation who participates on the Board in a non-voting capacity.

-Peachland, one from the District of Lake Country, two from the City of West Kelowna, and seven from the City of Kelowna.
-If the region remained with the 4,000 person voting unit, the updated 2021 Census populations would mean the City of Kelowna's representation on the Board would increase to eight directors.
+Peachland, one from the District of Lake Country, two from the City of West Kelowna, and seven from the City of Kelowna.4 If the region remained with the 4,000 person voting unit, the updated 2021 Census populations would mean the City of Kelowna's representation on the Board would increase to eight directors.
 However, the RDCO has requested that the province approve a higher voting unit of 5,500, effective in October 2022 after the municipal elections.
 If approved, this will change the decision-making dynamic slightly, as the City of Kelowna will no longer have the majority of directors.
-While Kelowna would still have six representatives after the election, on a Board of 12, six member only represents half of the Board.
+While Kelowna would still have six representatives after the election, on a Board of 12, six members only represents half of the Board.
 To make decisions, a majority (50% + 1) is required, suggesting that for at least some types of votes (see voting rules below), the City of Kelowna would no longer be able to make decisions unilaterally.
-Figure 1.2 presents the RDCO Board of Directors.
-Figure 1.3 shows the postelection composition of the RDCO Board.
+Figure 1.2 presents the RDCO Board of Directors for 2022, with seven representatives from Kelowna, and a total of 14 directors.
+Figure 1.3 shows the post-election composition of the RDCO Board.